Postdoctoral Research Regulations

 Conditions of access

-1. The candidate for post-doctoral studies and research must hold a PhD degree or equivalent, regardless of his/her nationality, and must not have any labour contract with CES.
+1. The candidate for postdoctoral studies and research must hold a PhD degree or equivalent, regardless of his/her nationality, and must not have any employment relation with CES.

-2. The application for post-doctoral studies and research must be addressed to CES’ Scientific Board President.
-The application may identify a preferential supervisor from the associate post-doctoral researchers at CES.
+2. The application for postdoctoral studies and research must be addressed to the Presidency of the CES Scientific Board.
+The application may identify a preferential supervisor from the associate postdoctoral researchers at CES.

 3. The application must include: